 Choosing your Chromebook

 There are a vast number of Chromebooks to choose from today, from kids Chromebooks to business Chromebooks and everything in between.
-Thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a casual user looking for a secondary machine or a power-user looking for something to dual-boot Ubuntu for you and Chrome OS for your kid's homework assignments.
+Thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a casual user looking for a secondary machine or a power user looking for something to dual-boot Ubuntu for you and Chrome OS for your kid's homework assignments.

 4GB is enough

 I have used the Duet and a dozen other 4GB Chromebooks as my daily driver over the last three years and can tell you firsthand that 4GB of RAM is all I need to get work done on a Chromebook, which I use everywhere.
-Whether you need to get a term paper done or need to kill some time with solitaire and Twitter, 4GB of RAM is more than enough most of the time.
+So whether you need to get a term paper done or need to kill some time with solitaire and Twitter, 4GB of RAM is more than enough most of the time.

-This sleek Chromebook has 8GB RAM, and a bright 2K screen perfect for split screening your team's victory and finishing expense reports no matter where you and your Wi-Fi are.
-This is also one of the few Chromebooks to offer a backlit keyboard, which makes it perfect for long nights and dim offices.
+This sleek Chromebook has 8GB RAM and a bright 2K screen perfect for split screening your team's victory and finishing expense reports no matter where you and your Wi-Fi are.
+This is also one of the few Chromebooks to offer a backlit keyboard, perfect for long nights and dim offices.